intari/CircleIndicator/README.md

-Modifed based on https://github.com/surfstudio/InfinitePageIndicator to use with InfinityPager

 ---
-CircleIndicator
+CircleIndicator (with support for InfinityPager)

 ===============
-A lightweight viewpager indicator like in nexus 5 launcher
+A lightweight viewpager indicator like in nexus 5 launcher Code modified to work with InfiniteViewPager (based on  https://github.com/surfstudio/InfinitePageIndicator to use with InfinityPager).

+New sample fragment added.

 [ ![Download](https://api.bintray.com/packages/ongakuer/maven/CircleIndicator/images/download.svg) ](https://bintray.com/ongakuer/maven/CircleIndicator/_latestVersion)